You are here

 Review Process and Timeline

-Applications will be reviewed by CDE staff to ensure they contain all required components.
-Applicants will be notified of awards no later than April 30, 2021.
+Applications were reviewed by CDE staff to ensure they contain all required components.

 Submission Process and Deadline

-Applications must be completed and submitted through the online application by Monday, April 12, 2021.
-A preliminary electronic budget form must also be submitted and emailed to email@example.com by April 12, 2021.
+Applications were completed and submitted through the online application by Monday, April 12, 2021.
+A preliminary electronic budget form was also submitted and emailed to email@example.com by April 12, 2021.

 EANS Application Training